atilaneves/cmake-ide/README.md

 * `cmake-ide` can make usage of [rtags](https://github.com/Andersbakken/rtags) for finding definitions, also using clang.
-If `(require 'rtags)` is called before and `cmake-ide-dir` is set, `cmake-ide-setup` will automatically start the rtags server (`rdm`) and call `rc -J` to index the project files.
-0-config "jump to definition" and everything else rtags offers.
+If `(require 'rtags)` is called before `cmake-ide-setup`, it will automatically start the rtags server (`rdm`) and call `rc -J` to index the project files for 0-config "jump to definition" and everything else rtags offers.
 This only works if both `rdm` and `rc` and in the system path or if `cmake-ide-rdm-executable` and `cmake-ide-rc-executable` are customized correctly.

 Usage
 -----